Best Online Doctorate in Psychology Programs

 Your journey toward a career in psychology begins with a bachelor’s degree.
 You’ll need a bachelor’s to apply to graduate programs in psychology.

-What should you major in?
 A psychology degree offers a strong foundation for graduate-level study.
-You can also choose a specialized degree like industrial-organizational psychology or opt for a social work degree.
+You can also choose a specialized degree like industrial-organizational psychology or opt for a degree in a related mental health field such as social work.

 Many majors — including in the humanities, the social sciences, education, and human services — can prepare you for psychology careers.